xavierjialei/xi-portfolio/part-ii.md

 What else do you think could be adjusted or improved?

 > The layout could be better.
 Instead of putting a chart in the entire section, maybe you could add some explanatory text on the left or right side of the chart.

+**Duolingo user, software engineer**

+After reading the storyboard, could you tell me what it is about?

+> Protecting endangered languages.

+Does anything seem confusing to you?

+> I'm wondering what might cause the languages to get into the state of endangerment.

+Which part do you find most inspiring?

+> Almost half of the languages are endangered, so it is urgent for us to protect them.

+Can you understand the meaning of each data visualization quickly and easily?

+> Yes, I think the charts are pretty good.
+The use of colors can be more consistent.

+Is there anything you think is missing?

+> Actions to save the languages is an important section.
+I also think you can provide some existing language learning resources like Duolingo.

+Are you motivated by the story to learn some endangered languages?

+> Yes, I enjoy learning new languages.

+What else do you think could be adjusted or improved?

+> As I mentioned before, maybe you could provide some information on the existing resources of language learning and how effective those resources are in terms of language protection.